UBCBio525/Bio525D/Day8/exercises/README.md

 6. From the Gblocks menu, hit `g` and Enter, followed by `q` and Enter.
 7. In Seaview, analyze the results.
 Select "File -> Open" again and choose "seqs_muscle_aln.faa-gb".
 How does this compare with the MUSCLE alignment?
 8. Now infer the phylogeny from the Gblocks alignment in Seaview.
 Select "Tree -> Distance methods" and click "bootstrap" and set this to 500.
 Now, click Go!
-**9. Can you find your sequence in the tree?
+9. **Can you find your sequence in the tree?
 What are the phylogenetic origin for this group of sequences?
 Do you have any idea what might explain this finding?**

 ##Optional
 1. Repeat step 2 with Clustal and see if you notice any differences between the alignments.
 Is the program slower, and does the alignment look as reliable?